MarkXA/nidevconf/content/team/may-cheung.md

 linkedin = ["https://www.linkedin.com/in/maycheungni"]
 +++

-With a professional background in the legal sector for 14 years May has recently joined a tech startup in an operations role, giving her a unique perspective and background.
-She has been an active member of the tech community having previously given talks at NI Developer Conference and BelFOSS.
+With a professional background in the legal sector for 14 years, May realised her passion in tech; now works operations in a startup.
+In addition, she recently she became Chief of Staff at OpenUK.
+An active member of the tech community having previously given talks at NI Developer Conference and BelFOSS.